-)A/551/ 4 WEEK 1 Introduction: mapping international intelligence cooperation (IIC) WEEK 2 The historical angle: the 'Five Eyes' and beyond WEEK 3 NATO intelligence cooperation WEEK 4 Intelligence cooperation in the European Union WEEK 5 Intelligence during UN Peacekeeping WEEK 6 Smaller intelligence 'clubs' and communities WEEK 7 Conditions for success WEEK 8 Ethics and oversight (includes in-class assignment) WEEK 9 Roundup: the functions, drivers, pitfalls and opportunities of IIC WEEK 10 Feedback on introductions to academic papers
+WEEK 1 Introduction: mapping international intelligence cooperation (IIC) WEEK 2 The historical angle: the 'Five Eyes' and beyond WEEK 3 NATO intelligence cooperation WEEK 4 Intelligence cooperation in the European Union WEEK 5 Intelligence during UN Peacekeeping WEEK 6 Smaller intelligence 'clubs' and communities WEEK 7 Conditions for success WEEK 8 Ethics and oversight (includes in-class assignment) WEEK 9 Roundup: the functions, drivers, pitfalls and opportunities of IIC WEEK 10 Feedback on introductions to academic papers available via Moodle.

 A collection of academic articles and textbook chapters will be used (to be announced).
-A detailed course guide, including the course outline and required readings per teaching session will be made available via Moodle.
+A detailed course guide, including the course outline and required readings per teaching session will be made